Crossing Numbers and Stress of Random Graphs: Correlation between Crossing Number and Stress

-We combine this bound with \eqref{eq:lim-IW}, divide by the standard deviations from Theorem \ref{th:var-rcr} and Theorem \ref{th:stress} and obtain the asymptotics for the correlation coefficient: \begin{theorem} Let $ G_L$ be the projection of an RGG in $\R^d$, $d \geq 3$, onto a two-dimensional plane $L$.
+The following theorem proves that this is indeed the correct order. \begin{theorem} Let $ G_L$ be the projection of an RGG in $\R^d$, $d \geq 3$, onto a two-dimensional plane $L$.
+Assume as in \eqref{eq:stress-bounded} that the stress is bounded.
 Then

-\end{theorem} It can be shown that this bound is even tight and asymptotically gives the correct correlation coefficient.